Mark Evans (actor): Career

-Another primary musical achievement of Mark's came when he appeared on Your Country Needs You with Andrew Lloyd Webber.
-Mark reached the final in this BBC television competition to determine the UK's competitor in the 2009 Eurovision Song Contest, which saw his talents broadcast to millions of people – he finished in third place.
-From here he developed on an emerging career in television, particularly in Welsh language broadcast.
-He has become a regular on S4C, appeared frequently as a presenter on whatsoninthetheatre.com and developed on such Welsh-language programs as "Dechrau Canu Dechrau Canmol", "Wedi 7", "The Eisteddfod Annual Concert", "The Sian Cothi Show", "Noson Lawen" and "The Big Welsh Talent Concert".
+Evans appeared on Your Country Needs You with Andrew Lloyd Webber.
+Evans reached the final in this BBC television competition to determine the UK's competitor in the 2009 Eurovision Song Contest – he finished in third place.
+He has become a regular on S4C, appeared frequently as a presenter on whatsoninthetheatre.com and developed on Welsh-language programs such as "Dechrau Canu Dechrau Canmol", "Wedi 7", "The Eisteddfod Annual Concert", "The Sian Cothi Show", "Noson Lawen" and "The Big Welsh Talent Concert".
 His other television and film credits include his own special broadcasting produced by Boomerang Productions, "Noson yng Nghwmni Mark Evans", on S4C in March 2012.
 He played Brett in "Lake Placid 3" (2010) and also starred as Chad in Grain Media's "Dead Hungry".
 His venture on S4C, "Marcaroni", a children's program in which he stars in title role was well received by the public.
-Evans recently recorded a pilot for his own Radio programme for "BBC Radio Cymru".
+Evans recorded a pilot for his own Radio programme for "BBC Radio Cymru".

-The foundations of theatre are integral to Mark's constant development.
-As an individual rooted in the traditionalism on the stage, he also has a wide range of experience in theatrics, which includes both singing and dancing.
-In October 2011, he released a bi-lingual album on contemporary Welsh label, Sain Records, which was so well received that he re-released an English Deluxe edition in 2012.
+In October 2011, he released a bi-lingual album on contemporary Welsh label, Sain Records, and he re-released an English deluxe edition in 2012.

-In 2016, he is performing in a production of "Finian's Rainbow" at the Irish Repertory Theatre as the character, Og.
+In 2016, he performed in a production of "Finian's Rainbow" at the Irish Repertory Theatre as the character, Og.

+In 2017, he performed in Paper Mill Playhouse's production of Mary Poppins, playing Bert.

-Having travelled the country acting and performing, Mark also gives something back to his community.
-The West End in Wales scheme is an initiative created by Mark in August 2006.
-This inspiring program offers children in North Wales the chance to work alongside Evans and current West End professionals in a week-long musical theatre summer school.
+The West End in Wales scheme is an initiative created by Evans in August 2006.
+The program offers children in North Wales the chance to work alongside Evans and current West End professionals in a week-long musical theatre summer school.